crazjj/SchematikZ-public/README.md

 - Multiplayer-ready approach: Designed with visibility management and per-viewer handling in mind

 # Status 🫀
 This project is under active development, with a strong focus on stability, maintainability, and performance.
-I'm in direct contact with the dev of [mineschematic](https://mineschematic.com)...
 If you want a server-side Litematica-style experience on Paper: SchematikZ is built for that.
 Stay tuned ❤️
 https://discord.gg/dVWHmAWrxn

+## Mineschmatic
+I'm in direct contact with the dev of [mineschematic](https://mineschematic.com), feel free to visit it, its already really well working community focused schematic library.
+There will be strong integration with SchematikZ

 > ## What’s planned
 > SchematikZ is actively developed by me with a roadmap, including: